vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

 I have two exercises, that I'll call exercise 1 and exercise 2 for now.

-I have pairs of weights of 2 lb each, 3 lb each, 5 lb each, and 8 lb each.
+I have pairs of weights of 2 lb each, 3 lb each, 5 lb each, 8 lb, 10 lb, and 20 lb each.
 I don't use the 2 lb pair any more for my regular exercise.
 Here is my sequence:

 * 3 lb pair, exercise 1: about 15 repetitions